kandarpck/Kandarp-Now/README.md

 ##Connection to my own search engine
 - **Entire configuration set up on Google Compute Engine**
-- Apache Nutch used to crawl **~70000** web pages and sent to
+- Apache Nutch used to crawl **~70000** web pages and created segments to be used by Apache Solr
 - Solr server set up and running.
-- All data parsed, stored, cleansed, optimized and cached
+- All data parsed, stored, cleansed, optimized and cached by Solr Configuration
 - Used inverted index for faster query processing
 - *Server currently shut down to save costs.
 Search functionality in the app may not work :(*